Social Contract (Ontario): Terms

-The initiative included up to twelve mandatory days of unpaid leave annually for civil service workers, including (but not limited to) teachers, nurses, and accountants.
+The initiative included a measure that allowed for up to twelve days of mandatory unpaid leave per year for civil service workers, including (but not limited to) teachers, nurses, and accountants.
+These days of leave could be applied by leadership in sectors who were unable to otherwise meet the austerity goals set out by the province.

 The measure excluded workers who earned less than $30,000 annually, or those whom a 4.6% decrease in wages would put them below that annual income.

 Aftermath

 Results

 The Social Contract Act was ultimately successful in what it had intended to do; the government saved $1.95 billion, and prevented public employee layoffs.

 Political effects

 The initiative was incredibly unpopular, however, and the labour-allied NDP lost a majority of its union support, including Buzz Hargrove and the Canadian Auto Workers union.
 Support for the provincial party fell to 6% and is thought to have negatively affected the federal NDP in the 1993 federal election.
-The provincial NDP was unable to recover its previous levels of support, and lost the 1995 Ontario general election.
+The provincial NDP was unable to recover its previous levels of support, and suffered an electoral wipeout in the 1995 Ontario general election.
 The Liberal Party was initially the main beneficiary of the opposition to the Social Contract, but, ultimately, the Progressive Conservatives won the election.
 In that campaign, the NDP was reduced from a majority to a third party, a position from which they were not able to recover from until the 2018 election, when it became the Official Opposition.

 The Social Contract affected Rae during his 2006 run for leadership of the Liberal Party of Canada.